Kl4rity/web-application-hacking/README.md

    Use `docker compose up -d` to start the target application (the juice shop) and your hacking environment

 2. Download hacking tools in Kali container
-   Exec into the Kali Linux container by fetching the container id with `docker ps` and then `docker exec -it <container-id>`.
+   Exec into the Kali Linux container by fetching the container id with `docker ps` and then `docker exec -it <container-id> bash`.
    Once you're in, you run `apt update && apt -y install kali-linux-large` -> this will take about 20-30 minutes!

 3. (Optional) Create and join your team